uvarc/rc-website/content/userinfo/ivy.md

 <div class="bd-callout bd-callout-warning">
 <h4>Ivy</h4>
-Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows), Domino Data Lab, and the Hadoop/Spark MapReduce environment.
+Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows), Domino Data Lab, and the Apache Spark environment.
 Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets HIPAA requirements.
 </div>